otezun/WGANSing-Personal-Install-Notes/README.md

 From the line "Currently only supporting hdf5 files which are in the dataset, will be expanded later" we can figure out that we need a .hdf5 instead.
 `python main.py -e nus_ZHIY_sing_06.hdf5 MPOL`
 This will take the sung voice of ZHIY (male voice) and translate it into MPOL (female voice).
 Then it will display a beautiful graph which you can technically save, although I don't remember where I saved it to.
 It will then ask to synthesize the output, which we answer with a solid Y(es).
 It will now write the file to disk.
-We can also synthesize the ground truth using vocoder, giving the thing better quality.
+We can also synthesize the ground truth using vocoder.
 # Other comments
 Currently it seems that WGANSing is in the process of updating to TensorFlow 2.
 The most important issues are listed here: https://github.com/MTG/WGANSing/issues/19